GLOBAL MARKETS-Stocks, dollar mostly flat on soft data, corporate outlooks

 By Herbert Lash and Alun John

-NEW YORK/LONDON, Jan 24 (Reuters) - U.S. stock indexes were little changed, as was the dollar, on Tuesday after companies posted some profit beats but also warned of a tough year ahead, while data showed U.S. business activity contracted for a troubling seventh straight month in January.
+NEW YORK/LONDON, Jan 24 (Reuters) - U.S. stock indexes closed mixed and the dollar slid a bit on Tuesday after companies warned of a tough year ahead along with some profit beats, while data showed U.S. business activity contracted for a troubling seventh straight month in January.

 S&P Global's Flash U.S. Composite Output Index last month rose to 46.6, below a reading of 50 where growth begins.
 Companies reported soft demand amid still high inflation that remains a headwind to customer spending, the report showed.